 It may seem that everyone speaks English, but in fact 75% of the world's population doesn't.
-In many countries, studying second language а mandatory and a third is offered.
+In many countries, studying a second language is mandatory and a third is offered.
 By taking a language at GCSE you'll not only have amazing skills but also be able to apply for any job in which a second language is desirable.
-A language GCSE builds on what you've already learnt in Key Stage 3 and you probably know more than you think.
+A language GCSE builds on what you've already learnt in Years 7, 8 and 9 and you probably know more than you think.
 Language classes are fun and interactive and although you cover things at a slightly quicker pace, you will be surprised about how many things you have learnt will be put into practice from day one.